mpeniket/intro-text-mod-prompt-shields/README.md

 ---

 **Note:** Code snippets provided are simplified for clarity.
 Ensure you handle errors and edge cases appropriately in a production environment.
+Thank you to Dr @Anchit Chandran whose initial back-end content safety code provided a framework for adaptations.